 Martin Ryan is a multi-award winning product designer, entrepreneur and inventor of the Cantilevered Saddle.
 Awards include: Dyson Design Award (Ireland, 2005) and JEC Composites Innovation Award (Paris, 2016).
 He is a partner in the consultancy firm, Actionable, which specialises in consumer insight and impactful innovation.
 He is Director of undergraduate studies in Design Innovation at Maynooth University.

 "The corporate world has long needed – and much anticipated – a thoughtful treatise on the ways in which strategy and design thinking can (and should) work together.
-With the new book by Devitt, Ryan and Vaugh, I am happy to see that it has finally ARRIVEd!" - Jeanne Liedtka, Professor of Business Administration, Darden Business School at University of Virginia.
+With the new book by Devitt, Ryan and Vaugh, I am happy to see that it has finally ARRIVEd!" - Jeanne Liedtka, Professor of Business Administration, Darden Business School at the University of Virginia.

 "In a world of hyper change and complexity where being innovative is the difference between success and failure, this book is a must read.
 For leaders responsible for innovation that need a comprehensive understanding of design innovation, as well as the practical tools to apply, this has it all to ensure your innovations deliver the right value to your users and market again and again." - Mark Brennan, Vice President Software Development, SAP Labs Ireland.